markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 enemyHealth = enemyHealth - playerAttack;
 ```

 The first thing we can see is that there is no `var` keyword here.
 This is because we use `var` to create new variables, but in our case, we want to update the value of a variable that already exists.
 If we were to use the `var` keyword, it would create a brand new `enemyHealth` variable inside of the `fight` function, meaning the `enemyHealth` variable we created at the top of the file and outside of the function will be unaffected.

-> **Important:** Creating a variable inside of a function is what developers call "scoping" a variable.
->
-> If a variable is created inside a function and has the same name as a variable created outside of the function or in a different function, it will not overwrite the other variables' data and they will remain untouched, but now that function can only reference the variable created inside of it.
->
-> The most important thing to know about scoping at this moment is that variables created outside of a function can be referenced and used inside of the function, but variables created inside of a function only exist within that function.
+This is what's known as "scoping" a variable, more on this later.

-On the left hand of our expression, we simply list the variable we are going to be updating.
+On the left hand of our expression, we simply list the variable we are going to be updating and storing new data to.
 We're updating it by reassigning it a new value of the following code:

 ```js
 enemyHealth - playerAttack;
 ```

 The above code is what is on the right hand side of our expression.
-When a variable that holds a string, number, or boolean data type is listed to the right of an assignment operator `=`, it uses the value held by that variable and not the variable name itself.

-In our case it would be the equivalent of writing `50 - 10`, but since the value of a variable changes, we need to use the variable name holding the value instead of the value itself.

-To think about this in a more understandable fashion, we just reassigned the variable holding onto the enemy's health points by taking the current value of the enemy's health points and subtracting it by our robot's attack points.
+This may seem confusing, how can we set the `enemyHealth` variable to `enemyHealth - playerAttack`, aren't we using the same name (`enemyHealth`) twice?
+Well, the answer is "yes", but variable names have different meanings when they are to the left or right of an assignment operator.
+When the variable is listed on the left hand side of an assignment, that means we are going to be storing data to that variable.
+When the variable is on the right hand side of an assignment operator, that means we are going to use the actual value that variable holds at that moment.

 After the attack finishes, we use `console.log()` to give ourselves some details as to what just happened.
 This is a good way of seeing that our code is working.
 If we were to call the `fight` function again, we would see the second `console.log()` would show the value of `enemyHealth` is ten points lower than the previous log.